yvanh24/adastandards2017/index/recIndex.md

 88 | Energy balance: Modest weight loss achievable by the combination of lifestyle modification and the reduction of energy intake benefits overweight or obese adults with type 2 diabetes and also those at risk for diabetes.
 Interventional programs to facilitate this process are recommended.
 109	| Administer hepatitis B vaccine to unvaccinated adults with diabetes who are aged 19–59 years.
 110	| Consider administering hepatitis B vaccine to unvaccinated adults with diabetes who are aged >=60 years.
-125	| "Metformin therapy for prevention of type 2 diabetes should be considered in those with prediabetes, especially in those with BMI >35 kg/m2, those aged <60 years, and women with prior gestational diabetes mellitus."
+125	| Metformin therapy for prevention of type 2 diabetes should be considered in those with prediabetes, especially in those with BMI >35 kg/m2, those aged <60 years, and women with prior gestational diabetes mellitus.
-127 | "Screening for and treatment of modifiable risk factors for cardiovascular disease is suggested" 142 | A reasonable A1C goal for many nonpregnant adults is <7% (53 mmol/mol).
+127 | Screening for and treatment of modifiable risk factors for cardiovascular disease is suggested 142 | A reasonable A1C goal for many nonpregnant adults is <7% (53 mmol/mol).
 150	| Glucagon should be prescribed for all individuals at increased risk of severe hypoglycemia, defined as hypoglycemia requiring assistance, and caregivers, school personnel, or family members of these individuals should be instructed in its administration.
 Glucagon administration is not limited to health care professionals.
 167	| Most people with type 1 diabetes should be treated with multiple-dose insulin injections (three to four injections per day of basal and prandial insulin) or continuous subcutaneous insulin infusion.